algorithmica-org/algorithmica/content/english/hpc/algorithms/matmul.md

 }
 ```

 This code runs in ~12.4s, or about 30% faster.

 As we will see in a bit, there are more important benefits to transposing it than just the sequential memory reads.

 ## Vectorization

 Now that all we do is just sequentially read the elements of `a` and `b`, multiply them, and add the result to an accumulator variable, we can use [SIMD](/hpc/simd/) instructions to speed it all up.
-It is pretty straightforward to implement using [GCC vector types](/hpc/simd/intrinsics/#gcc-vector-extensions) — we can [memory-align](/hpc/cpu-cache/alignment/) matrix rows, pad them with zeros, and then just compute the multiply-sum as we would normally compute [any other reduction](/hpc/simd/reduction/):
+It is pretty straightforward to implement using [GCC vector types](/hpc/simd/intrinsics/#gcc-vector-extensions) — we can [memory-align](/hpc/cpu-cache/alignment/) matrix rows, pad them with zeros, and then compute the multiply-sum as we would normally compute any other [reduction](/hpc/simd/reduction/):

 ```c++
 // a vector of 256 / 32 = 8 floats